From the Editor: The Dunning-Kruger Effect

 Words & Image: James McCormack

-Image caption: A year or two back
+Image caption: A year or two back—OK, two decades ago—in the Japan Alps

-(This story originally featured in Wild #188, Winter 2023)
+(This story originally featured in Wild #188, Summer 2023)

 Back in the 1990s, two psychology professors at Cornell University in the US gave a cohort of undergrad students a logic test.
 Their aim was to analyse whether intelligence, or lack thereof, influenced self-awareness.
 And what they—one being David Dunning and the other being Justin Kruger—discovered was that indeed there is a correlation.
 Well, a negative correlation anyway.
 In what has since become known as the Dunning-Kruger effect, the pair summed up their findings like this: “It is one of the essential features of incompetence that the person so inflicted is incapable of knowing that they are incompetent.”
 Or, as John Cleese eloquently put it, “If you are really, really stupid, then it’s impossible for you to know you are really, really stupid.”